kevhlee/chip8/README.md

-      --hertz-vm duration   set the speed of the virtual machine's CPU cycle. (default 2ms) -s, --scale int           set the scale factor of the screen (default 10) -t, --tps int             set the max ticks-per-second (TPS) of the renderer (default 60) -v, --volume float        set the volume of the emulator (default 0.5)
+      --hertz-vm duration   set the speed of the virtual machine's CPU cycle. (default 2ms) -s, --scale int           set the scale factor of the screen (default 10) -t, --tps int             set the max ticks-per-second (TPS) of the renderer (default 60)
 ```

 ### Key Mapping